Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: State Estimation Quality Under Varying Measurement Availability

 \paragraph{K1 (feeder-level measurement)} With per-feeder active power measurements $P_{\text{feeder},f}$ available at the transformer secondary, the distribution step is performed independently for each feeder $f$.
 Let $F_f$ denote the set of all load nodes belonging to feeder $f$, and $\mathcal{M}_f = \mathcal{M} \cap F_f$ the subset equipped with \acp{SMGW}.
 The pseudo-measurement for an unmetered node $i \in F_f \setminus \mathcal{M}$ is:

 where $f(i)$ denotes the feeder of node $i$.
-This is structurally identical to \autoref{eq:k2_pseudo}, but the balance constraint is enforced at feeder level rather than grid level.
-Because the distributional uncertainty is confined to a smaller group of nodes per feeder, a reduced standard deviation $\sigma^{(K1)}_\text{pseudo} = 15\,\%$ is assigned~\cite{VDEFNN2024StateEstimationLV}.
-The per-feeder powers $P_{\text{feeder},f}$ are approximated from the simulation snapshot as the sum of positive node injections within each feeder, consistent with the treatment of $P_\text{trafo}$ in K2.
+The balance constraint is enforced at feeder level rather than grid level.
+This confines distributional uncertainty to a smaller group of nodes, which justifies $\sigma^{(K1)}_\text{pseudo} = 15\,\%$~\cite{VDEFNN2024StateEstimationLV}.

-\paragraph{Annual consumption proxy} In the simulation environment, the annual energy consumption proxy $E_{a,i}$ is derived from the reference scenario network model: for each load node $i$, $E_{a,i}$ is computed as the sum of all active power load entries at that node.
-This corresponds to the information that a \ac{DSO} would extract from annual meter readings or billing data in a real deployment.
-Public charging points are modeled as coupled to household buses in the network model (see \autoref{sec:impacts_development_pathways_load_limits}) and contribute their load to $E_{a,i}$ at the corresponding bus; they are therefore implicitly captured within the consumption proxy and require no separate treatment in the pseudo-measurement formulation.
+\paragraph{Annual consumption proxy} The proxy $E_{a,i}$ is computed as the sum of all active power load entries at each node, corresponding to metering data available to the \ac{DSO} via the metering point operator.
+Public charging points are coupled to household buses (see \autoref{sec:impacts_development_pathways_load_limits}) and are implicitly captured in $E_{a,i}$.

-\paragraph{Reactive power modeling} Reactive power at each \ac{NCP} is derived from the active power injection via a constant power factor $\cos\varphi = 0.95$ for load-dominated nodes.
-Power values are expressed as single-phase watts, consistent with the three-phase branch-current formulation of \ac{BC-Mod} (see \autoref{sec:mathematical_analysis_state_estimation}).
+\paragraph{Reactive power modeling} Reactive power is derived from active power via a constant power factor $\cos\varphi = 0.95$.
+Power values are expressed as single-phase watts, consistent with the \ac{BC-Mod} formulation \cite{strobelUncertaintyQuantificationBranchCurrent2024}.